wiremock/api-template-library/googleapis.com-mybusinessplaceactions/index.md

 ---
 slug: "googleapis-com-mybusinessplaceactions"
-name: "My Business Place Actions API"
+title: "My Business Place Actions API"
 provider: "googleapis.com"
 description: "The My Business Place Actions API provides an interface for managing\
   \ place action links of a location on Google.
 Note - If you have a quota of 0 after\